 Clicking on the "Enter reason to unlock" button will show a screen prompting for the reason:

-When a password is unlocked the lock icon will still appear before the name but it will be "opened", all of its data will be shown and also operations can be done on it:
+When a password is unlocked the lock icon will still appear after the name but it will be "opened", all of its data will be shown and also operations can be done on it:

 Unlocking a password with a reason will also generate two events: